 William Hall (ca. 1805-1885)

-In the 1852 Directory of Belfast, William Hall was listed at 30 William's Row "in pork store".
+In the 1852 Directory of Belfast, William Hall was listed at 30 William’s Row, working “in pork store”.

 Samuel Hall (about 1828-1901)

-Samuel Hall's birth year is estimated based on the United States Census of 1880.
-Samuel did emigrate to the US, settling with his family in Hyde Park, Wabasha County, Minnesota.
-We match on AncestryDNA with several of his descendants.
+Samuel Hall’s birth is based on the United States Census of 1880.
+Samuel emigratee to the US, settling with his family in Hyde Park, Wabasha County, Minnesota.

 Hugh Hall (1828-1912)